MITLibraries/.github/README.md

 ## Publish Lambda Container

-**WIP**
-This is a work-in-progress, but it seems that the workflow automation for deploying updated containers in Lambda functions will be similar across repos.
+**WIP**: This is a work-in-progress, but it seems that the workflow automation for deploying updated containers in Lambda functions will be similar across repos.
 There are two workflows:

 - For build/push/update of container & Lambda in dev and stage: [lambda-shared-deploy.yml](.github/workflows/lambda-shared-deploy.yml)
 - For build/push/update of container & Lambda in prod: [lambda-shared-promote-prod.yml](.github/workflows/lambda-shared-promote-prod.yml)